dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 --------------------------------------

-Normally a user doesn’t request storage with a PVC directly.
-Rather the PVC is integrated in a larger template that describe the entire application.
+Normally a user doesn’t request storage with a `PVC` directly.
+Rather the `PVC` is part of a larger template that describes the entire application stack.
 Such examples ship with OpenShift out of the box.

 !!!
 Tip "Alternative"
     The steps described in this section to launch the Rails/Postgres example app can again also be done with the UI.
 For this purpose follow these steps similar to the one in Module 1: